Skip to content

 }

-What you see in the response above are details of our property, what really happened after sending the update request is
+Here is what really happened after sending the update request

-• update operation updated amenity with id=1 according to values specified.
+• update operation modified the amenity with id=1.

 Note